rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 Sample JavaScript code:

 	:::javascript
-	// Assumes you have created an instance 'myPrinter'
+	// Assumes you have created the instance 'myPrinter'
-	// from previous methods described
+	// from previous methods described above
 	myPrinter.requestState(['PRINTER_STATE_IS_READY_TO_PRINT',
 	'PRINTER_STATE_IS_PAPER_OUT'],function (cb){
 		console.log(cb.status);